-The department is mandated by the following legislation: Correctional Services Act, 1998 (Act 111 of 1998); Correctional Services Amendment Act, 2008 (Act 25 of 2008); and Criminal Procedure Act (CPA), 1977 (Act 51 of 1977).
+with and be visited by family and next of kin. department is mandated The legislation: Services following Correctional 1998 (Act 111 of 1998); Correc-Act. tional Services Amendment 2008 Act.
+(Act 25 of 2008); and Criminal Procedure Act (CPA), 1977 (Act 51 of 1977).

-Section 63A, Chapter 28 and Section 299A of the CPA of 1977 are of particular importance to the department as it provides for a procedure in terms of which the court may, on application by a head of a correctional centre and if not opposed by the Director of Public Prosecutions concerned, order the release of certain accused on warning in lieu of bail or order the amendment of the bail conditions imposed by that court on the accused.
+Section 63A, Chapter 28 and Section 299A of the CPA of 1977 are of particular importance to the department.
+It provides for a procedure in terms of which the court may, on application by a head of a correctional centre and if not opposed by the Director of Public Prosecutions concerned, order the release of certain accused on warning in lieu of bail or order the amendment of the bail conditions imposed by that court on the accused